-Products from Trellix, ESET, Kaspersky, Microsoft and Sophos produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate applications and websites.
+Products from Broadcom, Kaspersky, Microsoft and Sophos produced extremely good results due to a combination of their ability to block malicious URLs, handle exploits and correctly classify legitimate application and websites.
 All products performed well enough to achieve AAA awards.